rhezab/smile/docs/timeline.md

 During development you can, of course, comment out certain routes to help isolate and test particular aspects of your experiment.

 Hopefully you are thinking this sounds super easy to set up, but how do you step from one component/route to the next?
-To do that we need to introduce the concept of a stepper.
+To do that we need to introduce the concept of a [stepper](#steppers).
+But first, let's quickly consider more complex sequential flows.

 ## Complex flows